mcdemarco/the-new-kitchen-cookbook/pie/pumpkin.md

 ## Directions

 1. Mix up the dough for the crust in the usual way.
-(See my [shortening crust recipe](../pie/crust.md) for detailed instructions.)
+(See my [crust recipe](../pie/crust.md) for detailed instructions.)
 2. Chill dough for 1 hour to 2 days.
 3. Roll out dough.
 4. Optionally, blind bake the shell at 375° for about 25 minutes, *filled* with pie weights and/or dried beans.
 Be sure to protect the edge.